adrian-buturuga/pao_lab/projectRequirements.md

 Extend the project from the 1st stage by persisting the data using files:

 * CSV files will be used to store at least 4 types of objects from the first stage.
 Each column in the file is separated with a comma.
 Example: `name,surname,age`
-* Generic singleton services will be created for reading and writing from/to files
+* Generic (not in the context of java generics) singleton services will be created for reading and writing from/to files
 * At system startup, the data will be automatically loaded from the files.

 ### Auditing